 How To Grow Pumpkin

 Pumpkins are a warm season plant and should only be grown after frosts are finished.
 Choose a full sun position in your garden with space to allow your pumpkin vine to spread out.
 For most varieties this means about 2-3m per plant.

 Prepare the planting area by working in compost and manure as pumpkins do best in good soils.
-Then boost calcium levels with some eco-flo dolomite or eco-flo lime.
+Then boost calcium levels with some lime or dolomite.
 Next create a small raised mound and sow seed directly into the soil.
 Put a couple of seeds per mound and thin out the weakest seedling later on.
 As a general guide three plants will be enough for the average sized family but it does depend on the type of pumpkin you grow and just how much you like to eat.